Jacques Weber: Life and career

 Jacques Weber published Des petits coins de paradis in October 2009, his first work, which relates to his work as an artist and his friends.

+In the 2012 presidential election, he endorsed François Hollande.
+In the 2017 and 2022 presidential elections, he endorsed Jean-Luc Mélenchon.

 He is married to Christine Weber and has three children: two sons, Tommy and Stanley, and one daughter, Kim.